 We have divided the site into sections in which you will see assignments, course polices, and syllabi from instructors, briefly contextualized within larger bodies of research that help explain and understand the antiracist nature of these interventions.
 We have also included a list of reading resources and a place for self-work and reflection that can be done outside the classroom to better equip you to be an antiracist in the classroom space.
 This site is just the tip of the iceberg; a much larger list of resources — many of which informed the making of this site — has been compiled by Jessica Edwards and Brett Seekford in the UD English Teaching Race CANVAS site.
 Please do check that out (you can email Dr. Edwards for access to the site if you don’t already have it).

-The following instructors contributed their materials and input to this site: Nicolette Bragg, Kathleen Lyons, Shailen Mishra, Eric Morel, Tiffany Probasco, Brett Seekford, Brooke Stanley, Sarah Wasserman, and Délice Williams.
+The following instructors contributed their materials and input to this site: Nicolette Bragg, Jessica Jones, Kathleen Lyons, Shailen Mishra, Eric Morel, Tiffany Probasco, Brett Seekford, Brooke Stanley, Sarah Wasserman, and Délice Williams.
 All instructors who have contributed work are comfortable with you using their language in your own materials, although they would appreciate attribution.

 The site was curated by Jessica Jones for the Composition Program in the Fall of 2020.